My hike trip with mother to Tsetang

 Photo: Precious footprint of Je Tsongkhapa

-I and my mother are the first person on our team to enter the meditation cave of Great Je Tsongkhapa since only 2-3 people can enter this small meditation cave at one time.
-This meditation cave is one of the most beautiful meditation cave that I have seen.
+We are the first person on our team to enter the meditation cave of Great Je Tsongkhapa since only 2-3 people can enter this small meditation cave at one time.
+This meditation cave is one of the most beautiful meditation caves that I have seen.
 It looks like a human did not build it, I feel like it is offered by a local god or demon to the great Je Tsongkhapa as a gift since it is their honor to have a great Buddha-like Je Tsongkhapa meditating near them.

 Photo: Gate of Meditation cave of Je Tsongkhapa